marco262/my_wiki/README.md

-A landing for my own personal use, primarily to present custom visualizations of any data I want
+A landing for my own personal use, primarily to present custom visualizations of any data I want.

 # Installation